CSC-3380-Fall-2024/Precision-Notes/README.md

 FormulaLib:
   Contains a list of calulcator functions and calculations to allow for faster computations for users.
 (This will work in conjuction with the calculation application.)

+Main GUI:
+  Provides an usable user interface for the "main" or central hub within our application.
+This hub will lead to other functionalities and sections.
+These include: Calculator and Flashcards, along with Note Creation and editing.

 Important Notes: